kevr/trackbranch/README.md

     # Add branch1 and branch2 to my-profile.
     $ trackbranch -p my-profile add branch1 branch2
+    added 'branch1' to 'my-profile'
+    added 'branch2' to 'my-profile'

 This will automatically create a `.trackbranch.json` file if one cannot be found in the current directory or upwards.